 Buy big red or green bin and fill with Christmas decorations.
 Stencil the couple name on the bin.
 Buy half price decorations after Christmas to fill it.
 Paint the couple name on a clear glass ornament with the first year of Christmas on it.
-Have a tree shirt with last name on it to make more personal.

 Do away with the wrapping paper for a more eco-friendly present.

 This tip is for an unusual wedding gift.
 I have heard many new brides complain that after the wedding when they are just starting out, they do not have the money to get their dress cleaned and stored.

 For the new bride, along with a card or gift, also give a recipe card with an easy dish.
 The new bride (and of course the groom) will appreciate an easy dinner idea.

 Create a picture book for the groom with pics of his bride-to-be as a baby.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.